bsgreen44/nix-green/README.md

 git clone https://github.com/bsgreen44/nix-green
 ```
 2. Update `hostname` and `username` in `~/nix-green/flake.nix` to match your system
-3. Rebuild your system using **ONE** of the commands below and your good to go!
+3. Rebuild your system using **ONE** of the commands below and you're good to go!
 ```
 # For KDE desktop
 sudo nixos-rebuild switch --flake .#kde --impure